iisacc-Justmoong/Vincent/docs/app_structure.md

 ## Opportunities for Extension

-- Introduce C++ back-end helpers (e.g., document models, command stacks) if the painting logic outgrows the QML-only approach.
+- Extend the C++ back-end (e.g., document models, command stacks) if the painting logic outgrows the QML-only approach.
 - Add automated tests under `tests/` once non-trivial logic (such as file handling) gains more edge cases.
 - Expand documentation with user-facing guides (tool descriptions, keyboard shortcuts) alongside this structural overview.